Heidtman Family History & Timeline

 Mid to Late 2000s-2010s

-2021: Heidtman Enterprises is Founded by Tom Heidtman, Jr.
+2021: Heidtman Enterprises is Founded by Tom Heidtman, Jr. (Thomas John William Heidtman)

-In 2021, Tom Heidtman, Jr. (Tom's son) founded Heidtman Enterprises, LLC. as a construction and industrial service company that specializes in large-scale land clearing, forestry, demolition, excavation, reclamation, mining support, waste solutions and material supply in Northwest Ohio and Southeast Michigan.
+In 2021, Tom Heidtman, Jr. (Tom's son) founded Heidtman Enterprises, LLC. as a specialty contracting and industrial service company.
+Specializing in large-scale land clearing, forestry, demolition, site-work, reclamation, mining support, waste solutions and material supply in Northwest Ohio and Southeast Michigan.
+Heidtman Enterprises supplies various materials, such as sand, gravel, limestone, asphalt millings, slag and rip-rap, we can supply just a few yards or tens of thousands of tons to your site via our Heidtman trucks or Hired trucks.
 Based in Temperance, Michigan/Toledo, Ohio, and serves residential, commercial, industrial, and municipal clients.
-(Thomas John William Heidtman)
+In 2021, Tom Jr founded Heidtman Enterprises to secure the Heidtman family future and legacy since he saw the writing on the wall of the years that would come.

 2025: Tom Heidtman departs Heidtman Steel